Searching with Interns

 Many searchers are initially reluctant to consider bringing on help.
 They worry about the risk of “not doing it themselves” or in many instances are so unsure about their own processes and convinced that they will not have enough to keep everyone busy.
 “Letting go” seems very intimidating when starting down the uncharted search path.
 As your prospecting becomes more effective, you will find yourself too busy to do everything.
 Give yourself no longer than 3 months before you have a fully staffed group of interns.

 During my own search, I wanted full control over all elements of the process, and I never considered bringing on any staff; paid or unpaid; in retrospect a near fatal mistake.
 Others have simply never managed people before and shy away from taking on this added challenge even though they will be faced with it when they close on their business.

 Today searchers are effectively utilizing interns to improve search quality and shorten search time.
-Marc of Pacific Oak says that as single searcher he has been able to handle as many as 8 interns and Adam Barker and Ben Murray of New Forest have had as many as 16 at one time!
+Marc Cussenot, a self-funded searcher/CEO of Precision Concrete Cutting, says that as single searcher he was able to handle as many as 8 interns and Adam Barker and Ben Murray of New Forest have had as many as 16 at one time!
 The average seems to be 4-6 interns per searcher.

 Where to find interns